zhaoweiyu-github/ChromBERT/docs/source/scripts/chrombert_generation_cistrome.rst

 .. option:: --o-bw

     Path of the output BigWig file.
-Optional.

 .. option:: --o-table

     Path to the output table if you want to output the table.
-Optional.

 .. option:: --basedir